-Detail Amount Pupil premium funding allocation this academic year £70,940 Recovery premium funding allocation this academic year £7,395 Pupil premium funding carried forward from previous years (enter £0 if not applicable) £0 Total budget for this academic year If your school is an academy in a trust that pools this funding, state the amount available to your school this academic year £78,335
+Detail Amount Pupil premium funding allocation this academic year £102,130 Recovery premium funding allocation this academic year £7,770 Pupil premium (and recovery premium) funding carried forward from previous years (enter £0 if not applicable) £2,335 Recovery premium received in academic year 2021 to 2022 can be carried forward to academic year 2022 to 2023.
+Recovery premium received in academic year 2022 to 2023 cannot be carried forward to 2023 to 2024.
+Total budget for this academic year £112,235 If your school is an academy in a trust that pools this funding, state the amount available to your school this academic year